Danitegue/PCBRW_OLD/README.md

 * Call to python functions from BASIC routines, (allowed to return one unique value per function).

-#### Simple Extension example 1 - Trigger a python procedure form a "special" BASIC statement (No return):
+#### Simple Extension example 1 - Trigger a python function form a "special" BASIC statement (with no args):

 Having a BASIC routine like this "C:\PCBasic_Brewer_Repo\brw#185\Program\pu.rtn" (notice the non BASIC code _MKBACKUP):